-Wings of Success Internship Program coaches students through the internship search and supports a student's development of skills such as teamwork, written communication, time and project management, problem solving, and relating to a supervisor.
+Wings of Success Internship Program supports a student's internship search and the development of skills such as teamwork, written communication, time and project management, problem solving, and relating to a supervisor.

 P.O.S.T.
 (Program on Senior Transitions) helps seniors prepare for their next steps.
-This mini-conference style event has sessions on developing a budget, student loans, interviewing skills, resume reviews, and Linkedin information.
+This mini-conference style event has sessions on developing a budget, student loans, interviewing skills, resume reviews, and LinkedIn information.